Should you travel to India in the midst of the Govt crisis? What you need to know before you go

 Due to the second wave of the disease, many places are declining massively, preventing people from coming and going to India indefinitely.

-The U.S. State Department warning reads in part: “If you travel to India, you must be fully vaccinated before traveling.
+The U.S. State Department warning states in part: “If you have to travel to India, you must be fully vaccinated before traveling.
 All passengers must wear a helmet, be six feet away from others, avoid crowds, and wash their hands.”

 The scheduled travel bubble with Sri Lanka has been postponed.